klayu/hb_beacon/content/en/blog/infj-meets-estp.md

 An important bond for the INFJ/ESTP couple is the love they share for children, close relatives, friends, and even pets.
 They may have different perspectives on the world, but at least they share the rose-colored glasses of affection.

 In the intimacy of their partnership, they should realize that a little give and take is in order.

+{{<

+leftbanner src="/images/cc1.gif"

-INFJs do well to expand their social activities with ESTPs, spending time as a couple with friends and relatives.
-ESTPs need to pay attention to the emotional needs of the INFJs, at least some of the time.
+text1="INFJs do well to expand their social activities with ESTPs, spending time as a couple with friends and relatives. "

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+text2="ESTPs need to pay attention to the emotional needs of the INFJs, at least some of the time."

+>}}